cargolite/anvil/README.md

 # Carglite Anvil

-Anvil is an opinionated PHP code style fixer for minimalists, forked from Laravel Pint, which itself is built on top of **[PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer)** and makes it simple to ensure that your code style stays **clean** and **consistent**.
+Anvil is an opinionated PHP code style fixer for minimalists, forked from [Laravel Pint](https://laravel.com/docs/master/pint), which itself is built on top of **[PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer)** and makes it simple to ensure that your code style stays **clean** and **consistent**.

+> ***anvil** (noun)*
+>
-> *anvil (non)* — a heavy iron block with a flat top and concave sides, on which metal can be hammered and shaped.
+> — a heavy iron block with a flat top and concave sides, on which metal can be hammered and shaped.

 ## Documentation

-The only difference between Pint and Anvil is the ability to specify which indentation styles and line-endings you prefer.
+The primary difference between Pint and Anvil is the ability to specify which indentation styles and line-endings you prefer.
 By default, indentation is four spaces, so a configuration file needs to be created to use the recommended Cargolite guideline of two spaces.

 > The recommended anvil.json file is at the end of this readme.

-Documentation for Pint can be found on the [Laravel website](https://laravel.com/docs/pint).

 ### Installation